When you set up a Sitebulb audit, you are able to customise with a high degree of granularity the data that Sitebulb collects when auditing websites.

 Every checkbox you tick will require Sitebulb to do more processing, which means the audit will take more time and will use more computer resources.
 On some computers, ticking every single box will mean that it is very difficult to continue doing other tasks.

-In particular, Code Coverage and Accessibility are CPU intensive, so only select them if you actually care about the data.
+In particular, Performance and Accessibility are CPU intensive, so only select them if you actually care about the data.